votca/votca/share/doc/theory.rst

 Iterative methods
 -----------------

+.. _theory_fig_iterative_simple:

 .. figure:: fig/iteration-scheme-simple.png
    :align: center

    Block-scheme of an iterative method.

-Iterative workflow control is essential for the IBIand IMCmethods.
-The general idea of iterative workflow is sketched in fig. [fig:iterative\_methods].
+Iterative workflow control is essential for the IBI and IMC methods.
+The general idea of iterative workflow is sketched in :ref:`the block-scheme above<theory_fig_iterative_simple>`.
 A run starts with an initial guess during the global initialization phase.
 This guess is used for the first sampling step, followed by an update of the potential.
 The update itself often requires additional postprocessing such as smoothing, interpolation, extrapolation or fitting.
 Different methods are available to update the potential, for instance Iterative Boltzmann Inversion (see :ref:`theory_iterative_boltzmann_inversion`) or Inverse Monte Carlo (see :ref:`theory_inverse_monte_carlo`).
 The whole procedure is then iterated until a convergence criterion is satisfied.

 .. _theory_iterative_boltzmann_inversion: